kevinskrei/XamarinPasscode/GettingStarted.md

 ## Simple Use ##
 ---

 The default styles can all be overridden and this is explained in the next section.
-By default this component uses a black and white color scheme.
+By default this component uses a black and white color scheme. **Styled for phones and tablets in both portrait and landscape!**

 You can keep the instance of PasscodeManager anywhere but I'll put in the Application class for simplicity.